 The Three Rondavels in Blyde River Canyon in South Africa

-For our first few days in South Africa, Bob and I were based in Sabie.
+For our first few days in South Africa, Bob and I stayed in Sabie.
 Ideally situated enroute to Kruger National Park, the location also allowed us ready access to the sights along the Mpumalanga Panorama Route which takes in all of the Blyde River Canyon.
 For us, the most impressive views were had at the lookout overlooking the Three Rondavels.

 Melanistic Eastern Garter Snake at Long Point in Ontario

-After several hours of bird watching at Long Point Bird Observatory in Ontario, Bob and I decided to check out another location, Crown Marsh, before heading off for dinner.
+After several hours of bird watching at Long Point Bird Observatory in Ontario, Canada, Bob and I decided to check out another location, Crown Marsh, before heading off for dinner.
 A lengthy walk there on Long Point Trail 6 had us coming across this substantial Melanistic Eastern Garter Snake.
 Read more

 An Eastern Garter Snake at Oxtongue Lake